Imposter Syndrome in the Workplace: Understanding, Addressing, and Overcoming Self-Doubt

 11 May 2023

 Imposter syndrome, or impostor phenomenon, is a psychological pattern that affects people of all ages, backgrounds, and professions.
 It is characterized by persistent self-doubt and belief that one’s accomplishments are not deserved or earned.
 Individuals who experience imposter syndrome may feel like a fraud, even if they have received recognition for their work, have achieved success, or have been acknowledged by their colleagues.
-Imposter syndrome can lead to various adverse outcomes, including anxiety, depression, and reduced performance.
+This can lead to various adverse outcomes, including anxiety, depression, and reduced performance.
 In this thought leadership piece, we will explore imposter syndrome in the workplace, why it occurs, and what can be done to overcome it.

 What is Imposter Syndrome?

 Individuals who experience imposter syndrome may feel like they are frauds, even if they have received recognition for their work or have achieved success in their field.
 They may doubt their abilities and feel they are not qualified or experienced enough to succeed.
-Though everyone can be susceptible to imposter syndrome, it’s most common in individuals who are different from most peers.
+Though everyone can be susceptible to it, it’s most common in individuals who are different from most peers.
 For example, women in C-Suite roles might find themselves experiencing imposter syndrome due to the extensive history of female representation in leadership roles.
 Research also shows that Black, Latin, and Asian Americans have a heightened chance of experiencing imposter syndrome.

 Why Does Imposter Syndrome Occur?